 - FindLaw for Legal Professionals, “CERCLA Liability for Routine Construction Activities” (March 2003)

 - Trimble, et al. v.
-Asarco, Inc. (District Court of Douglas County, Nebraska).
-Following dismissal of federal class action, Plaintiffs sought to bring class action in state court.
-Class action status denied in February, 2001.
+Asarco, Inc. (District Court of Douglas County, Nebraska); following dismissal of federal class action, plaintiffs sought to bring a class action in state court.
+Class action status denied in February 2001.
 Appeal to Nebraska Supreme Court dismissed.

 - U.S. EPA v.
 HICA Steel Foundry.
-(EPA, Region 4).
-Defense of Louisiana steel foundry in civil penalty action seeking approximately $475,000 in civil penalties for alleged violation of hazardous waste management standards.
+(EPA, Region 4); defense of Louisiana steel foundry in civil penalty action seeking approximately $500,000 in civil penalties for alleged violation of hazardous waste management standards.

 - Entergy Arkansas, et al. v.
 State of Nebraska.
-(U.S. District Court, District of Nebraska).
-Represented Omaha Public Power District (“OPPD”), owner of the Fort Calhoun Nuclear Station, in suit alleging that the State of Nebraska violated duty of good faith by denying license for a low level radioactive waste disposal facility.
-The Plaintiff utilities, including OPPD, were the principal financiers and future users of the disposal facility.
-The utilities sued the State of Nebraska and joined the Central Interstate Low Level Radioactive Waste Commission, the quasi-governmental entity charged with the development of the disposal site.
-The Commission later realigned as a Plaintiff.
+(U.S. District Court, District of Nebraska); represented Omaha Public Power District (“OPPD”), owner of the Fort Calhoun Nuclear Station, in suit alleging that the State of Nebraska violated duty of good faith by denying license for a low level radioactive waste disposal facility.
+OPPD and other utilities sued the State of Nebraska and joined the Central Interstate Low Level Radioactive Waste Commission, the quasi-governmental entity charged with the development of the disposal site.
 Following extensive discovery and a series of appeals, OPPD withdrew from the case, allowing the Commission to continue the lead role in the litigation.
-Trial in June-July, 2002 resulted in ruling in favor of the Plaintiffs and damage award of $151 million.
+Trial in June-July 2002 resulted in a ruling in favor of the plaintiffs and damage award of $151 million.
 Decision affirmed in February 2004 by the United States Court of Appeals for the Eighth Circuit.